 This past Saturday, three new players came to the table.
 I truly enjoy new players at my table.
-I have had some die hard D&D players try DCC and have not returned, but again some games have their fans and you just are not able to bring then over from the… other side.
+I have had some die-hard D&D players try DCC and have not returned, but again some games have their fans and you just are not able to bring them over from the… other-side.
 Oh, wait.
 I play D&D too.
 Forgive me.

 Plans for upcoming games?
 Well, I am thinking that the Shudder Mountains will be having a carnival.
 Wondering if there will be clowns?
 YES!
 Lots of creepy clowns and jesters…and …